-I swung my legs out of the bed; my left foot hitting the floor and the word “thank” coming into my mind, my right foot hitting the floor with the word “you”, standing with the word “God.”.
-“Thank You, God” for another day.
+I swung my legs out of bed, my left foot touching the floor with “thank,” my right foot down with “you,” standing with “God.”
+“Thank You, God” for today

-We compare our appearance, families, careers, homes, heck our lives, to everyone else’s.
-Sure, we can blame a lot of it on our culture—one that many would agree sends constant messages of “you need to look like/own/be this”, in order to be beautiful, valued, successful, or worthwhile.
-We’re bombarded with “friends” photos and stories on social media sharing where they’ve been, what they’re wearing, who they’re with.
-Even the most secure and confident among us can fall into the pit of “my life is not as good as”, even though we know they’re typically putting out what makes their existence look close-to-perfect!
+Our culture sends constant messages heralding “you need to look, own, act like this” to be valuable.
+We’re bombarded with social media, sharing where others have been, what they wear, and who they’re with.
+Even the most secure and confident among us can fall into the pit of “my life is not as splendid as,” even though we know most of us are pushing out what makes our realities appear ideal.

 Acknowledging and honoring your blessings allows you to move away from jealousy and into appreciation.
 An endless quest for what others have only leads you down twisted and turning paths that you get lost on the journey.
 We don’t know what’s happening behind closed doors in the real lives of those who appear to “have it all.”